 - What exactly will you be using it for?

-- Are you willing to travel some distance every time you need help or accessories?
+- Are you willing to travel some distance whenever you need help or accessories?

 - How price-sensitive are you?